ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ## Mounting {{site.data.keyword.blockstorageshort}} Volumes
 {: #mountWin}

 Complete the following steps to connect a Windows-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI storage volume.
-You're going to create two connections from one network interface of your host to two target IPs of the storage device.
+You're going to create two connections from one network interface of your host to two target IPs of the storage array.
 The example is based on Windows Server 2012.
 The steps can be adjusted for other Windows versions according to the operating system's vendor documentation.
 {:shortdesc}

 ### Installing the MPIO feature

 1. Start the Server Manager and browse to **Manage**, **Add Roles and Features**.
-2. Click **Next** to the Features menu.
+2. Click **Next** to open the Features menu.
 3. Scroll down and check **Multipath I/O**.
 4. Click **Install** to install MPIO on the host server.
 ![Adding Roles and Features in Server Manager](/images/Roles_Features.png)